jonathandroth/jonathandroth.github.io/_pages/papers.md

 # <center> Recent Working Papers </center>
 - - -

 **Testing Mechanisms** (with Soonwoo Kwon).
-2024. *Revise and resubmit, Review of Economic Studies* <br/>
+2025.
+(First version: 2024) *Revise and resubmit, Review of Economic Studies* <br/>
 <small>[ <a href="#/" onclick="visib('testingmechs')">Abstract</a> | [Draft][testingmechs-main] | [R Package][testingmechs-package] ] </small>

 <div id="testingmechs" style="display: none; text-align: justify; line-height: 1.2" ><small>

- Economists are often interested in the mechanisms by which a particular treatment affects an outcome.
-This paper develops tests for the "sharp null of full mediation" that the treatment <em>D</em> operates on the outcome <em>Y</em> only through a particular conjectured mechanism (or set of mechanisms) <em>M</em>.
-A key observation is that if <em>D</em> is randomly assigned and has a monotone effect on <em>M</em>, then <em>D</em> is a valid instrumental variable for the local average treatment effect (LATE) of <em>M</em> on <em>Y</em>.
-Existing tools for testing the validity of the LATE assumptions can thus be used to test the sharp null of full mediation when <em>M</em> and <em>D</em> are binary.
-We develop a more general framework that allows one to test whether the effect of <em>D</em> on <em>Y</em> is fully explained by a potentially multi-valued and multi-dimensional set of mechanisms <em>M</em>, allowing for relaxations of the monotonicity assumption.
-We further provide methods for lower-bounding the size of the alternative mechanisms when the sharp null is rejected.
-An advantage of our approach relative to existing tools for mediation analysis is that it does not require stringent assumptions about how <em>M</em> is assigned; on the other hand, our approach helps to answer different questions than traditional mediation analysis by focusing on the sharp null rather than estimating average direct and indirect effects.
-We illustrate the usefulness of the testable implications in two empirical applications.
+Economists are often interested in the mechanisms by which a treatment affects an outcome.
+We develop tests for the "sharp null of full mediation" that a treatment D affects an outcome Y only through a particular mechanism (or set of mechanisms) M. Our approach exploits connections between mediation analysis and the econometric literature on testing instrument validity.
+We also provide tools for quantifying the magnitude of alternative mechanisms when the sharp null is rejected: we derive sharp lower bounds on the fraction of individuals whose outcome is affected by the treatment despite having the same value of M under both treatments ("always-takers"), as well as sharp bounds on the average effect of the treatment for such always-takers.
+An advantage of our approach relative to existing tools for mediation analysis is that it does not require stringent assumptions about how M is assigned.
+We illustrate our methodology in two empirical applications.